Browse Tax Articles

 You can’t deduct expenses if they’re lavish or extravagant.

-If your trip is mainly for business but includes some personal activities, these expenses are deductible:
+If your trip is mainly for business but includes some personal activities, you can deduct these expenses:

 However, if the trip is mainly for personal reasons, you can’t deduct those expenses.
 This is true even if you conduct some business at the destination.
 You can deduct business expenses you incur at the destination.
 This is true regardless of the purpose of the trip.

-If you attend a convention that benefits or advances your business, you can also deduct appropriate expenses, including:
+If you attend a convention that benefits or advances your business, you can also deduct appropriate expenses.
+These include:

 Travel outside the United States

-You can deduct the cost of travel outside the United States if the entire trip is devoted to business activities.
+You can deduct the cost of travel outside the United States if your entire trip is devoted to business activities.
 The trip might be mainly for business, but you might engage in some personal activities.
 If so, you might have to prorate travel costs between your business and personal activities.
 Prorated costs might include meals and lodging en route.

 You can't deduct expenses for travel as a form of education.
 Ex: If you’re a professor of Asian history, you can't deduct the cost of a tour of Japan.
 This is true even though the trip will enhance your lectures.